 Lossy compression works by discarding aspects of an image that are insignificant.
 For example, if a photo contains 30 different shades of black, lossy compression will get rid of some of those shades.
 It is referred to as "lossy" because lossy image compression results in a loss of image fidelity.
 When used correctly, it's difficult or impossible for most people to detect.
 Lossy compression:

 Lossless compression compresses images in such a way that they can be exactly reproduced from the compressed file with no loss of fidelity.
 Lossless compression works great for icons, clip art, logos, buttons, and the like.
+Lossless is the only compression technique that will allow the original uncompressed photo to be restored.
 The most popular lossless compression formats on the Web are GIF and PNG because of the limitation in colors.
 Lossless images:

 You can read more about image compression in Cameron Chapman's blog, Everything You Need to Know About Image Compression.
 The blog includes great visual examples and is worth reading.